Sitaarz/Sitaarz/README.md

 ### Hi there 👋

+- 🇵🇱 Polish nationality
-- 📚 Student of Computer Science and Inteligent Systems at University of Science and Technology
+- 📚 Student of Computer Science and Inteligent Systems at University of Science and Technology in Poland
 - 🔭 Currently working on Calculated project
 - ⚡ Fun fact: Penguins have knees LOL